OAFE: your #1 source for toy reviews

 by Poe Ghostal

 This bullet-headed, armor-plated fighter can smash his way through most objects that get in his way.
-Although a bit of a klutz, Ram Man often stumbles unaware over solutions, helping He-Man solve some of Eternia's enigmatic mysteries in order to defeat Skeletor and his evil companions.
-Ram Man has a heart of gold and gives new definition to the term loyalty.
+Although a bit of a klutz, Ram-Man often stumbles unaware over solutions, helping He-Man solve some of Eternia's enigmatic mysteries in order to defeat Skeletor and his evil companions.
+Ram-Man has a heart of gold and gives new definition to the term loyalty.
 His chief weapon is his metal-plated head.
 From time to time he carries a battle-axe.

-Vincent!
-I'm your twin brother, Julius!
-Ram Man was always one of my favorite He-Man figures, as I suspect he was for many children.
+Ram-Man was always one of my favorite He-Man figures, as I suspect he was for many children.
 Part of it has to be the odd design.
 Until the last year or two of the line, every single Masters of the Universe action figure was made from the same small assortment of torso, leg and arm molds.
 Sometimes they would vary which torsos went with which arms and what colors they were, but the cheap money-saving production values were obvious (and it's a process Mattel continues to this day; remember the He-Man playset called the Slime Pit?)

 The sculpt was, to put it mildly, uninspired.
 Even against the fairly simple sculpts of the other He-Man figures he was unimpressive.
-Yet there was something special about Ram Man.
+Yet there was something special about Ram-Man.
 He defied the usual Eternian standards.
 He rejected the godlike Eternian physique in favor of a more pear-like shape.
 He wore a skirt, something even Teela didn't do.
-Yes, Ram Man was one in a dozen.
+Yes, Ram-Man was one in a dozen.

 that exchange rate's a bitch